GenslerAppsPod/javascript-katas/public/jquery/lab5/README.md

 ## What you will Learn?

-This Lab-5 teaches you how to  get elemnt created in the DOM using the utility function _getElement().
+This Lab-5 teaches you how to  get element created in the DOM using the utility function _getElement().